hphelion/documentation/cloudos/prepare.cloudtypes.md

 ### Hybrid Cloud

-A hybrid-only cloud is deployed on your own bare-metal server.
+A hybrid-only cloud is deployed on your own baremetal server.
 Setting up the Admin Node for this type of cloud requires less information about the servers and IT environment; however, you may still need to consult your IT administrator.

-Typically, deploying this kind of cloud requires a single bare-metal server for what is called a Cloud Controller.
+Typically, deploying this kind of cloud requires a single baremetal server for what is called a Cloud Controller.
 Because of the hybrid nature of this cloud, Compute Region Controllers (virtualized compute, network, and storage) are utilized from other OpenStack-compatible clouds.
 HP Cloud is a great example of an OpenStack-compatible public cloud that can serve as the Compute Region Controller to a hybrid-only cloud.
 After a hybrid cloud is set up, it can be converted to a private cloud at a later time.